rfitak/HouseWren_Transcriptome/snp-calling.md

 2. Generate 200 bp of flanking sequence for each SNP
     - remove SNPs with <80 bp flanking sequence on either side
     - these SNPs are poor candidates for Sequenom primer development
+3. Remove any Super Transcripts (i.e. Genes) with a TPM count <1
+  - after mapping reads back to the Super Transcripts, sequences with littel read coverage lack support
-3. BLAST to a reference bird genome.
+4. BLAST to a reference bird genome.
     - remove sny loci that cross splice junction
-4. remove any loci that overlap repeat masked region
+5. remove any loci that overlap repeat masked region
-5. remove any Super Transcripts (i.e. Genes) with a TPM count <1

 #### Step 2.1: Only retain biallelic SNPs with a heterozygous genotype that PASS the initial filter and have adequate depth of coverage